Frequently Asked Questions

 Does the program work?

-The Diabetes Prevention Program (Prevent Diabetes Central Oregon) was created from a randomized, controlled clinical trial that showed that completing this lifestyle change program reduced program participants’ chances of developing type 2 diabetes by 58% compared to placebo (71% for individuals aged 60 and older).
+The Diabetes Prevention Program (Prevent Diabetes Central Oregon) was created from a clinical trial.
+It showed that completing this lifestyle change program worked better than medication at reducing risk of diabetes.

 How much do the workshops cost?